prominence-eosc/docs/workflows.md

 It is worthwhile to look at some simple examples in order to understand how to define workflows.

 ### Multiple steps
-Here we consider a simple workflow consisting of multiple steps, e.g.
+Here we consider a simple workflow consisting of multiple sequential steps, e.g.

 ![Multi-step workflow](multi-step-workflow.png)